donia-lab/MetaBGC/MetaBGC-V1/README.md

 ### Running MetaBGC-Identify to detect biosynthetic reads

-1. For identifying biosynthetic reads from the protein family of interest using the spHMMs constructed in MetaBGC-Build, the build step the MetaBGC-Identify.py script should be executed with the required input files.
-To use our pre-built high-performance spHMMs for cyclases/aromatases commonly found in TII-PKS BGCs (OxyN, TcmN, TcmJ, and TcmI types), LanC_like proteins (found in lantibiotic BGCs), and IucA/IucC proteins (found in siderophore BGCs).
-Please find the high performance input folders [here](https://github.com/donia-lab/MetaBGC-V1/tree/master/MetaBGC-Build_Outputs).
+1. For identifying biosynthetic reads from the protein family of interest using the spHMMs constructed in MetaBGC-Build, the MetaBGC-Identify.py script should be executed with the required input files.
+To use our pre-built high-performance spHMMs for cyclases/aromatases commonly found in TII-PKS BGCs (OxyN, TcmN, TcmJ, and TcmI types), LanC_like proteins (found in lantibiotic BGCs), and IucA/IucC proteins (found in siderophore BGCs), please find the high performance input folders [here](https://github.com/donia-lab/MetaBGC-V1/tree/master/MetaBGC-Build_Outputs).

 	```
 	A. --sphmm_directory, required=True: The high performance spHMM directory generated from MetaBGC-Build.